 The data migration mode migrates data between data stores.
 This mode is typically used for one-time migrations that require minimized downtimes.
-The data migration mode also provides transform, and load (ETL) features such as object name mapping and data filtering.
+The data migration mode also provides extract, transform, and load (ETL) features such as object name mapping and data filtering.

 Data migration phases

 A data migration task consists of several phases, namely schema migration, full data migration, and incremental data migration.
 You can select the required phases when creating a data migration task.
 However, to conduct a minimized-downtime migration, you must select all the three phases.

 In the schema migration phase, Data Transmission Service (DTS) migrates schema objects from the source database to the target database, including tables, views, triggers, and stored procedures.

 To migrate schema objects across heterogeneous databases, DTS converts schema objects into data types that work with the target database.
 For example, it converts the NUMBER data type in Oracle databases to the DECIMAL data type in MySQL databases.

 |Full data migration||In the full data migration phase, DTS replicates the existing data from the source

 database to the target database.
 If you select only schema migration and full data

 migration for the task, updates that occur during the full data migration phase will